AvanzaBank/astrix/README.md

 ## Service Binding
 One of the main responsibilities for Asterix is service binding.

-It requires Asterix to somehow locate a provider for a given service, and then bind the current client to that service.
-Typically this involves using the service-registry to dynamicallt discover service providers, and then use the information retrieved to bind directly to the service-provider.
+Service binding is done in three steps.
+1. Asterix discovers a provider of a given service, typically using the service-registry.
+2. Asterix uses information retrieved from discovery to identifies what mechanism, "ServiceComponent", to use to bind to the given service provider
+3. Asterix uses the ServiceCompnonent and to bind to the given provider

 It's also possible to locate providers without using the service-registry, for instance using configuration.

-If the service is located using the service-registry, then a lease-manager thread will run for the given service in the background.
+If the service is discovered using the service-registry, then a lease-manager thread will run for the given service in the background.
 The lease-manager will periodically ask the service-registry for information about where the given service is located, and if the service has moved the lease-manager will rebind the to the new provider.

 ## Spring Integration
 Asterix is well integrated with spring.